 Often described as a stately home, Runton Hall is a large country house with grounds featuring several copses, a shallow stream, and a sizeable organic vegetable garden, originally planted by German prisoners of war in 1944 and known ever since as German Field.
 The Hall was designed in 1733 by Sir Thomas Ripley and financed by the Gurney family, gaining a reputation as a discrete rural hideaway, well away from London gossip, to which blind eyes could be routinely turned.

 The Runton estate was proposed as a base for the wartime code-breaking operations that later took place at Bletchley Park, and was almost converted to a lunatic asylum in the 1950’s, with plans shelved when the cost of restoring the estate’s outbuildings proved to be prohibitive.
 Rumours persist of all manner of hi jinks taking place here over the years, as well as mutterings of Masonic skullduggery, but Runton, as ever, is playing its cards close to its Palladian-style chest.

-The Runton Hall Trust took over control of the estate in 1963, and by the mid seventies it was run as a spiritual retreat.
-The outbuildings are maintained by a team of site managers [myself, Joe, Becca and ‘Anton’ if you’ve read this far] who are currently undertaking restoration work on the original Victorian greenhouse to the rear of the Hall.
+The Runton Hall Trust took over control of the estate in 1963 and by the mid seventies it was run as a spiritual retreat.
+The grounds and outbuildings are maintained by a team of site managers [myself, Joe, Becca and ‘Anton’ if you’ve read this far] who are currently undertaking restoration work on the original Victorian greenhouse to the rear of the Hall.

 Incidentally, Runton Hall isn’t actually called Runton Hall, but it’s easy to find if you put your mind to it.
 It’s a Georgian country estate, not the Loch Ness Monster.
 I’ve also changed names to protect anonymity, except ‘Anton’ whose name was changed to make him sound more ridiculous.